What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 ABC had all the information.
 The network chose to place that information aside and hope for the best.

 In a better-than-anyone-even-anticipated result, the Roseanne reboot dominated prime time on arrival, attracting millions of appreciative, nostalgic and downright curious viewers.
-Enthusiasts waxed rhapsodic about an outspoken supporter of President Donald Trump beating liberal Hollywood at its own game.
-The commander in chief even personally congratulated Roseanne Barr on her ratings, which remain the former Apprentice host's benchmark for success.
+Enthusiasts waxed rhapsodic that an outspoken supporter of President Donald Trump was beating liberal Hollywood at its own game.
+The commander in chief even personally congratulated her on her ratings, which remain the former Apprentice host's benchmark for success.
 ABC quickly renewed the show for a second season.

 And so ABC's risky gambit blew up in its face Tuesday.
-Its biggest scripted hit of the season imploded, torpedoed by the titular star whose unarguably galvanizing presence provided the wind in Roseanne's lofty sails, until her lack of self-control sank the whole enterprise.
+It's biggest scripted hit of the season imploded, torpedoed by the titular star whose inarguably galvanizing presence provided the wind in Roseanne's lofty sails, until her lack of self-control sank the whole enterprise.

 Alas, that wasn't all she wrote.